 Live with greater ease in your own skin.
 Your life is here to be appreciated, even with all its bumps and turns.
 If you've faced loss, trauma, or the overwhelm that comes with daily stress or a sudden life transition, you may doubt that life can feel good again, or that you're capable of having the life you want.
-You are, and you deserve to.
-Therapy can help make that happen.
+It can, you are, and you deserve that life.
+Therapy can help make it happen.

 Therapy can provide extra, needed support, when anxiety, trauma or loss make it hard to sort out what's "wrong," or when solutions feel out of reach.
 A non-judgmental ally can make all the difference in making problems manageable by offering perspective, gentle guidance, and compassionate support.